Received a Turner syndrome Misdiagnosis?

 Common symptoms and features of the condition include a webbed neck, a short stature (height), feeding issues in infancy, skeletal problems, and other issues affecting the face, chest, skin, and chest.

 Why is it sometimes misdiagnosed?

 - As a multi-system disorder, the syndrome can affect multiple parts of the body, from the face to the skeleton to the cardiac system.
-The presence of many different symptoms can make it difficult to pinpoint the ones specific to Turner syndrome and often lead to the diagnosis of other conditions or syndromes before identifying the specific cause.
+The presence of many different symptoms can make it difficult to pinpoint the ones specific to Turner syndrome and often lead to the diagnosis of other conditions or syndromes before identifying Turner syndrome.

 - As a spectrum disorder, affected individuals present with varying degrees of symptoms ranging from mild to severe and every level in between.
-Individuals with milder symptoms may end up being diagnosed later than someone with more severe symptoms, as they will be less obvious and less likely to be associated with a specific syndrome.
+Individuals with milder symptoms may end up being diagnosed later than someone with more severe symptoms.
 Symptoms may also present at different ages depending on the girl affected.

 How do we improve the diagnosis of Turner syndrome?

 Advances in prenatal genetic testing are making misdiagnosis of Turner syndrome less common.